capcodigital/devops-maturity/guidelines/security/implementation.md

 **FOSS scanning**

 FOSS scanning, or Free and Open Source Software scanning, refers to the process of analyzing software code to identify and track open-source components and their licenses.
-It is a crucial practice for organizations and developers who use open-source software in their projects.
+It is a crucial practice for organisations and developers who use open-source software in their projects.
 The primary goals of FOSS scanning are to ensure compliance with open-source licenses, manage potential legal risks, and enhance software security.

 Here are some of the key advantages:

 1. **License Compliance**: FOSS scanning helps ensure that software projects adhere to open-source licenses.
 It identifies the licenses associated with each component, allowing developers to understand and comply with the legal obligations of the software they are using.
 1. **Risk Mitigation**: It helps manage legal and compliance risks associated with open-source software.
-By identifying potential licensing conflicts or violations, organizations can proactively address and mitigate these issues, reducing legal liabilities.
+By identifying potential licensing conflicts or violations, organisations can proactively address and mitigate these issues, reducing legal liabilities.
 1. **Security Enhancement**: FOSS scanning tools can detect vulnerabilities and security issues in open-source components.
-This information enables organizations to patch or update these components to enhance the overall security of their software.
+This information enables organisations to patch or update these components to enhance the overall security of their software.
 1. **Component Inventory**: It creates and maintains an inventory of all open-source components used in a project.
 This transparency helps with documentation, tracking, and version control, simplifying the management of software dependencies.
 1. **Remediation Guidance**: FOSS scanning often provides recommendations for addressing identified issues, such as replacing components with known vulnerabilities or updating to the latest versions.
 This guidance aids in maintaining software quality and security.
-1. **Community Contribution**: By using FOSS scanning tools, organizations can contribute to the open-source community by reporting vulnerabilities, issues, or improvements, which benefits the wider ecosystem.
+1. **Community Contribution**: By using FOSS scanning tools, organisations can contribute to the open-source community by reporting vulnerabilities, issues, or improvements, which benefits the wider ecosystem.

 In summary, FOSS scanning is a valuable practice that ensures compliance, enhances security, and reduces risks when using open-source software.
 It also offers efficiency gains, cost savings, and transparency, making it an essential component of modern software development and management.